FANHATCHA/Assignments/ProgrammingCompetition/JavaGraphTheory.md

     reversed.opposite = edge;
   }
 }
 class Edge {
   Edge opposite = null;
   Node initial, target;
-  // Residual edges should have a value of null, so that this
+  // Residual edges should have originalCapacity=null
-  // can be used to determine which nodes are the originals Long originalCapacity = null;
+  // so that this can be used to determine which nodes are the originals Long originalCapacity = null;
   long capacityLeft;
   public Edge(Node initial, Node target, long capacity) {